peterrautek/rustman/index.md

 It gives the extra motivation to complete it.

 ### Make it social!
-Motivate others to do it as a relay or to do a rustman at the same time as you do.
+Motivate others to do it as a relay or to do a Rustman at the same time as you do.
 Meet with your teammates or competitors before the challenge starts and plan it out.
 Go for lunch/coffee/dinner in the transition days!
 Help each other out!
 Keep each other motivated!